unlink2/minirogue/README.md

 ## Usage

-1) Rename `mr` to the project's name in all files and folders
+1) Rename `mrg` to the project's name in all files and folders

 ## License